David Flitcroft: Style of play

-Flitcroft was a tough tackling midfielder.
-His limited skill set meant he rarely featured above the fourth tier, though his work-rate and consistency kept him in the professional game.
+Flitcroft was a tough-tackling midfielder.
+His limited skill set meant he rarely featured above the fourth tier, though his work rate and consistency kept him in the professional game.
 He was nicknamed "Flicker".

 Managerial career

 Barnsley

 On 1 June 2011, Flitcroft was appointed assistant manager at Barnsley, following manager Keith Hill from Rochdale to Oakwell.
 He was made caretaker-manager of Barnsley after Hill was sacked on 29 December 2012.
 He said "Hilly getting sacked... really floored me" and that he had intended to leave but Hill persuaded him to stay on as caretaker as the two men remained close friends.
-After two wins in three games as caretaker-manager, Flitcroft was appointed to the position on a permanent basis on 13 January.
+After two wins in three games as caretaker manager, Flitcroft was appointed to the position permanently on 13 January.
 The club had come close to appointing Sean O'Driscoll and Terry Butcher but resorted to Flitcroft after those negotiations broke down.
 Promising centre-back John Stones was sold to Everton at the end of the month.
 Flitcroft brought in striker Jason Scotland, who had secured his release from Ipswich Town, and signed Chris O'Grady on loan from Sheffield Wednesday, who would later be signed permanently for £300,000.
 The "Tykes" reached the quarter-finals of the FA Cup, where they were beaten 5–0 by Manchester City at the City of Manchester Stadium, with Carlos Tevez scoring a hat-trick.
 Flitcroft guided Barnsley to Championship safety on the final game of the 2012–13 season with a 2–2 draw at Huddersfield Town and stated that it was "Mission Impossible achieved".

 In addition to O'Grady, Flitcroft spent £250,000 on Dale Jennings from Bayern Munich II in June 2013.
 Included in his free signings were Lewin Nyatanga, Jean-Yves Mvoto and Marcus Pedersen, whilst Paddy McCourt and Peter Ramage signed on loan.
 On 30 November 2013, Flitcroft was sacked after a 3–0 home defeat to Birmingham City left Barnsley bottom of the Championship.